Aging & Health A to Z

 Diagnosis & Tests

-Your general healthcare professional or dermatologist (a doctor with specialty training in skin diseases) will check for any unusual patches or lesions on your skin at your annual check-up.
-He or she will examine any suspicious areas that you have noticed.
+Your general healthcare provider or dermatologist will check for any unusual patches or lesions on your skin at your annual check-up.
+Your skin will be examined for any suspicious areas that you have noticed.
 You will also be asked about:

 - When you first noticed the skin abnormality